UlysseREGLADE/abcd_rf_fit/readme.md

 This is very nice and efficient to compute, though in the case of noised signals the fit while eventually fail since this risk dose not coincide with $R_{LS}(w, m)$.

-To solve this issue, one can observe that the $R(w, m)$ we introduce correspund to $R_{LS}(w, m)$ where each data point has been weighted by $|c+d\omega|$ which has the bad taste of being maximal away from the resonance.
+To solve this issue, one can observe that the $R(w, m)$ we introduce corresponds to $R_{LS}(w, m)$ where each data point has been weighted by $|c+d\omega|$ which has the bad taste of being maximal away from the resonance.
 Fortunately for us, it happens that the empirical gradient of the signal encodes for this quantity:

 $$
 \sqrt{|\nabla_\omega S_X(\omega)|} = \sqrt{\left|\frac{b}{d}\left(\frac{c}{d}-\frac{a}{b} \right)\right|}\frac{1}{|c+d\omega|} \propto \frac{1}{|c+d\omega|}